Table of contents

-- Go to Settings > Privacy > App Privacy Report
+- Go to Settings > Privacy & Security > App Privacy Report.

 If you suspect that someone is intercepting your calls rather than listening to them, you can input certain codes to find out for sure if someone has tapped your phone using the intercept method.

-How to stop someone from listening to your phone calls
+Ways to block someone from listening to your calls

-Once you've confirmed the issue, you may want to know how to stop someone from listening to your calls.
-Ideally, you should immediately remove any spy software from your device and take steps to prevent future infections.
+If you find that someone is indeed listening to your calls, you need to act quickly.
+Immediately remove any spy software from your device and take steps to prevent future infections.

-How to stop someone from listening to you through your iPhone
+How to stop someone from listening to your calls on an iPhone

 Once you've identified spyware on your iPhone, you should take steps to remove it.
 In most cases, simply deleting the rogue application is enough to end your stalker's operation.

 You should also change your passcode and Apple ID password and secure your device.
 This is vital, as whoever installed the spy software to listen to your calls would've needed access to your device and iCloud account.